Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "locked","boolean","Whether the post has been locked. https://www.reddit.com/r/modnews/comments/3qguqv/moderators_lock_a_post/"
    "visited","boolean",""
    "removed_by","string?","The name of the redditor who removed this post. `null` if not removed or the current user is not a moderator of the subreddit."
-   "num_reports","integer?","`null` if current user is not a mod of the submission's subreddit."
    "distinguished","string?","`null` if not distinguished, otherwise `"moderator"` or `"admin"`."
    "subreddit_id","string","The full ID36 of the subreddit that was posted to.
 E.g., `t5_2qzb6` for `r/IAmA`."
    "mod_reason_by","unknown?",""
    "removal_reason","unknown?",""
    "id","string","The ID of the submission (without the `t3_` prefix).
 Also see `name`."
    "is_robot_indexable","boolean","Will be `false` if the post was removed or deleted."
-   "report_reasons","array?","`null` if current user is not a mod of the submission's subreddit."
    "author","string","The redditor name.
 Possibly `[removed]` if the post was removed or `[deleted]` if the post was removed by the author."
    "discussion_type","unknown?",""